Anshumanjhs/Azdo-Modular-Infrastructure-Pipelines/README.md

 - Creating a new windows vm with terraform, configuring winrm, and configuring post deployment with ansible: [windows machine ready for config](src/modules/windows_worker)

-- Measuring network throughput on the azure backbone with go: [network tests](src/network-tests)

 ## Running and Developing Modules

 Dependencies: